kamicane/elements/doc/elements.md

 2. selector - (*string*) A CSS Selector the element the event is fired on should match (see [matches](#method-matches))
 3. fn - (*function*) The function to execute.
+4. useCapture - (*boolean*, optional) Whether to use initiate capture

 ### sample